MartinPezet/portfolio-website/README.md

 This is the code for my personal portfolio website.

+## Known Bugs

+- Background scrolling when modal (popup) is visible
+- Mobmenu ontop of overlay background when modal (popup) is visible
+- Small view modal overlay not covering whole screen

 ## Notes for Next Session

 - Keep Website Features up to date